-Over at Compare The Treatment, Dr Natalie Blakely talks sleep and skin.
+Over at Compare The Treatment, Natalie Blakely talks sleep and skin.
 Yes, it’s called Beauty Sleep for a reason!

 According to a recent study, those of us who skip sleep risk appearing less attractive to others.

 Just two nights of disrupted sleep are enough to make us look ‘significantly’ more ugly, a study suggests.